A History of the Silk Kaftan•

 Posted on February 01 2021

 Famed for its flattering and versatile styling, the kaftan is steeped in history.
 First being worn in Persia, by both men and women, as early as 600BC.
 These early versions of the kaftan were worn for practical rather than stylish fashionable purposes, to keep cool in the heat, as the loose and voluminous cut of a kaftan making it fantastically loose and airy.

-It wasn’t until the 1950s that leading fashion designers such as Christian Dior and Balenciaga introduced loose, sashless evening gowns into their collections.
+It wasn’t until the 1950s that leading European fashion designers such as Christian Dior and Balenciaga introduced loose evening gowns into their ready to wear collections.

 In the years since then, various interpretations of the kaftan have ensured that it remains at the forefront of fashion.
-The style is endlessly versatile, available in a myriad of cuts and colours, and can be as dressy or laid back as you like.
-From flowing kaftan-style evening dresses and festival wear worn by such style icons as Nicole Richie, the Olsen twins, Kate Moss and stylist Rachel Zoe; to glamorous beach cover-up kaftans that are a dream to wear, favoured by the likes of Jessica Alba, Blake Lively, Denise van Outen and Lucy Mecklenburgh.
+From flowing kaftan-style evening dresses worn by such style icons as Chrissy Teigen, Beyonce and daytime kaftans as their style is endlessly versatile, available in a myriad of cuts and colours, and can be as dressy or laid back as you like.